Approved Activities for MSU Extension Volunteers in 2021

 Guidance on State-to-state, National and International In-Person Experiences

 MSU Extension and Michigan 4-H will not host, sponsor or participate in any state-to-state, national and international experiences requiring overnight stays in 2021.
-Some of these experiences may be shifted into virtual experiences.
+Limited exceptions will be considered.

 Contact your volunteer manager or local program coordinator.